Totoketchup/rust_lib/README.md

-# Example of project with a common base
+# Example of a Rust project with multiple services using a common base

 The goal here was to build a common Rust library for multiple back-end Rust services without having ot compile and build all the base dependencies everytime a new service is built.